 Forestry is the largest land use after cattle grazing in the Territory, with stands of Acacia for wood chip, African mahogany for cabinet timber and Indian sandalwood for a range of wood and oil products.

 The extensive coastline of the Territory provides many sites with pristine water suitable for fishing and aquaculture.
-There is substantial scope to participate directly in wild catch fisheries, fish processing and value adding opportunities.
+There is substantial scope to participate directly in wild catch fisheries, aquaculture, fish processing and value adding opportunities.

 Investment models include active investment, silent investment, share farming or lease.